healyw/Mixed-Reality/README.md

 - BAE 00TK: Power Supply
 ## Useful Code Links
 ### ![HTML Updater](https://github.com/healyw/Mixed-Reality/blob/master/documentation-code/HtmlUpdater.cs)
+A C# Script for import into Unity.
-Add your url and type of product, data will be fetched from that url and search for specific PLC formatted datatypes.
+- Add your url and type of product, data will be fetched from that url and search for specific PLC formatted datatypes.
 - PLC format: '<td>Sensor Status: :="DataBlock1"."MyData":</td>'
 ### ![JSON Updater](https://github.com/healyw/Mixed-Reality/blob/master/documentation-code/JsonUpdater.cs)
+A C# Script for import into Unity (Drag under your scripts in Hierarchy)
-Add url, type of product, and what you want to get from the masterblock JSON list.
+- Add url, type of product, and what you want to get from the masterblock JSON list.